Floogen/Stardrop/README.md

 # Credits
 ## Translations
-Stardrop has been translated into several languages due to generous contributions of the translation community.
+Stardrop has been generously translated into several languages by the following users:

 * **Russian** - Rongarah
 * **Thai** - ellipszist